b1ueb1ues/dl/README.md

 ## Folders
 - core: simulate engine
 - adv: Try to simulate adventurer's damage.
-Contains frame data, skill data, ActionList(acl like simulate for wow)
+Contains frame data, skill data, ActionList(acl like simulate for wow).
+- conf: configure of default skill data to simulate, default wp/dragon equiped.
 - wep: Contains config of weapons' frame and damage data.
+- module: Contains bleed now, TODO: add energy.
 - framedata: Pictures that have frames number in it.
 Source of data in adventures and weapons config.
 - mechanics: The study of DL's mechanics, Lots of test data, formula,  (Warning: lots of Chinese inside)